yiisoft/yii2/docs/internals/core-code-style.md

 ### 4.2.
 Properties

 - When declaring public class members specify `public` keyword explicitly.
-- Variables should be declared at the top of the class before any method declarations.
+- Public and protected variables should be declared at the top of the class before any method declarations.
+  Private variables should also be declared at the top of the class but may be added right before the methods that are dealing with them in cases where they are only related to a small subset of the class methods.
+- The order of property declaration in a class should be ascending from public over protected to private.
+- For better readability there should be no blank lines between property declarations and two blank lines between property and method declaration sections.
 - Private variables should be named like `$_varName`.
 - Public class members and standalone variables should be named using `$camelCase` with first letter lowercase.